Question: What time do we need to arrive on Saturday morning?

 Question: How will I know what wave I am in?

-Answer: The waves will be posted on a board in the Pavilion prior to the start of the race.
+Answer: The waves will be emailed out to all participants on Thursday prior to the race, and posted on a board in the Pavilion prior to the start of the race.

 Question: Relay Teams -‐ Who wears the bib?